BU-Spark/pitne-affordable-housing-efficacy/fa25-team-b/README.md

 The CHAPA project relies on **confidential raw datasets** stored in a private Google Drive folder.
-These files are **never committed to GitHub** and are pulled locally using OAuth through the scripts in `fa25-team-b/scripts`.
+These files are **never committed to GitHub** and are pulled locally using OAuth through the scripts in `fa25-team-b/scripts`; go back to the Local Data Access section for more information.

-Below is a complete map of where data lives inside the `fa25-team-b` folder.

-CHAPA application data is confidential and therefore not available on this public repo.
-We have worked around this using OAuth; go back to the Local Data Access section for more information.
 Beyond that, here is a breakdown of what belongs in each folder and what each file does.

 <a href="dataset-documentation">Dataset Documentation</a>